animo/paradym-example-university-courses/README.md

 ## Prerequisites

-Before you can start, you need to set the environment variables:
+### Setup your workflows

+The demo app requires 3 workflows.
+All workflows used for this demo application can be found in the `/paradym` folder.

+- **Register Credential Template**: workflow used to register your credential schema and definition.
+The result of this workflow is used in the other 2 workflows.
+- **Issue Cource Certificate**: workflow used to issue a course credential once the course is completed.
+- **Verify Course Certificate**: workflow used to request and validate the required credentials for a course.

+#### Step 1: Register your credential information

+- Create a new workflow in Paradym with the name Register Credential Template.
+- Copy the contents from `registerCredentialTemplate.yaml` into your created workflow.
+- Publish the workflow.
+- Execute the workflow via the executions tab.
+- Click on the execution to view the result of your workflow.
+- Copy the `credentialDefinitionId` from the result and save the value for later.

+#### Step 2: Create the other workflows

+Next, you need to create the other 2 workflows: Issue Course Certificate and Verify Course Certificate.

+- Copy the contents from `.yaml` files from the `paradym` directory and create the workflows.
+- Replace the `<YOUR_CREDENTIAL_DEFINITION_ID>` values with the `credentialDefinitionId` value from step 1 for both workflows.
+- Publish the workflows.

+Once you have created the workflows in the Paradym dashboard, you can copy the workflow ID's from Paradym and set them as environment variables.

+#### Step 3: Create your Paradym API Key

+You can generate your API key in the settings tab on the Paradym dashboard as described in [here](https://docs.paradym.id/executing-a-workflow/api-execution#api-key).

+#### Step 4: Set the environment variables

+The environment variables consist of your Paradym API Key, and the ID's of the workflows just created.
+Once you have created the workflows in the Paradym dashboard, you can copy the workflow ID's from Paradym and set them as environment variables.

 ```bash
 cp .env.example .env.local
 ```

-The environment variables consist of your Paradym API Key, and the ID's of the workflows used in this application.
-All workflows used for this demo application can be found in the `/paradym` folder.

-Once you have created the workflows in the Paradym dashboard, you can copy the workflow ID's from Paradym and set them as environment variables. **Make sure your workflows are 'published'.**

 | Variable                                | Description                                                                                                                                                                                                                   |
 | --------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |